 The Chinese government doesn't officially allow its people to buy cryptocurrencies with cash, and the country is working on a digital version of its yuan that would be closely controlled by authorities.

-But guess what apparently is allowed?
+But guess what is apparently allowed?
 Decentralized finance, known as DeFi, encompassing the fast-growing realm of mostly autonomous, blockchain-based software projects designed to automatically lend and exchange cryptocurrencies, and maybe someday replace banks.

-Conflux, a blockchain startup backed by the city of Shanghai, announced Wednesday it has formed a strategic partnership with the cryptocurrency exchange OKEx's decentralized public blockchain, OKExChain, to help DeFi projects enter the Chinese market.
+Conflux, a blockchain startup backed by the city of Shanghai, said Wednesday it has formed a strategic partnership with the cryptocurrency exchange OKEx's decentralized public blockchain, OKExChain, to help DeFi projects enter the Chinese market.
 Conflux claims to be the only "public, permissionless" blockchain endorsed by the government.
 The term "permissionless" indicates that control over the network is decentralized.

 The partnership will allow Conflux to "wrap" tokens from selected DeFi projects with its native token CFX, which was recently listed on OKEx.
 In crypto industry jargon, "wrapping" a token means it's retrofitted into a new token that can move over another blockchain, similar to the way a truck trailer might be loaded onto a railroad car.